 Artist: Machines in Heaven

 With a fearlessly experimental approach, Machines In Heaven (MiH) bring together widescreen electro, sunshine-textured shoegaze, majestic post-rock and devastatingly melodic synth-pop influences.
-The band’s current line-up features long-time members Greg Hurst and Davey Gwynne, both experienced producers, performers and multi-instrumentalists from Glasgow’s thriving indie and electronic scenes, and new member Lorna McKinnon, taking the place of guitarist Connor Reid, currently on sabbatical and working on his solo music as Yutani.
-The band have recently been experimenting with a 4-piece line-up, recently playing with Franz Ferdinand’s Paul Thomson on drums.
-Currently moves are being made to bring on a live drummer permanently, and with plans to expand their live sound even further, MiH continue to carve out a unique space among their Glasgow peers – increasingly psychedelic, always danceable, and harder to categorise with each release.
+The band’s current line-up features long-time members Greg Hurst and Davey Gwynne, both experienced producers, performers and multi-instrumentalists from Glasgow’s thriving indie and electronic scenes, and new member Melanie Dutton, taking the place of Connor Reid, currently working on his solo music as Yutani., MiH continue to carve out a unique space among their Glasgow peers – increasingly psychedelic, always danceable, and harder to categorise with each release.

-MiH have recorded sessions at Red Bull Studios (previous single Feel Slow) and played some memorable shows – including a spectacular set in London’s South Place Hotel; a session for BBC Radio 1 Introducing featuring a cover of an Arthur Russell song; a support gig with Californian sound wizard Daedelus; a joint gig at the Dundee V&A with Ubre Blanca and Paul Thompson; and a well-received set for the Glasgow leg of the Simple Things festival, alongside Autechre, Nightmares on Wax and Clark.
+MiH have recorded sessions at Red Bull Studios, and played some memorable shows – including a spectacular set in London’s South Place Hotel; a session for BBC Radio 1 Introducing featuring a cover of an Arthur Russell song; a support gig with Californian sound wizard Daedelus; a joint gig at the Dundee V&A with Ubre Blanca and Paul Thompson; and a well-received set for the Glasgow leg of the Simple Things festival, alongside Autechre, Nightmares on Wax and Clark.

-In their current incarnation, Greg Hurst, aka Magic Daddy (Optimo, Stuff Records / formerly NUMBERS) provides beats and production.
-Sublime vocals, synths and beats from Davey Gwynne (aka blood blood); while new member Lorna McKinnon provides heavenly guitar textures and layered electronics.
-The addition of a drummer only increases the band’s already considerable power, allowing for dizzying improvisation and a fusion of towering organic and electronic rhythms.
+In their current incarnation, Greg Hurst, aka Magic Daddy (Optimo, Stuff Records / formerly NUMBERS) provides production.
+Sublime vocals, synths and beats from Davey Gwynne (aka blood blood); while new member Melanie on drums and percussion inreases the band’s already considerable power, allowing for dizzying improvisation and a fusion of towering organic and electronic rhythms.

-They have played Glasgow’s iconic Old Fruitmarket venue alongside Petrichor (Soma Records) and Michael Mayer (Kompakt), and at festivals across Scotland and the UK, including the Kelburn Garden Party, T in the Park, Wickerman and Electric Fields.
-Across these shows, the band have drawn comparisons to the iconic sounds of DFA Records, Prince, Aphex Twin, and Glasgow’s decibel-decimating finest, Mogwai.
-They have provided urgent, slamming, remixes themselves for everyone from local punk-rap heroes Hector Bizerk to Brooklyn synth-poppers Au Revoir Simone; dream-pop duo Turtle; early 90s techno-heads Finitribe (for the 25th anniversary of their classic track 101, also remixed by Andrew Weatherall); and a full-throttle 140bpm remix for psych / noise outfit Outblinker.
+They have played Glasgow’s iconic Old Fruitmarket venue alongside Petrichor (Soma Records) and Michael Mayer (Kompakt), and at festivals across the UK, including the Kelburn Garden Party, T in the Park, Wickerman and Electric Fields.
+The band have drawn comparisons to the iconic sounds of DFA Records, Prince, Aphex Twin, and Glasgow’s decibel-decimating finest, Mogwai.
+They have provided slamming, remixes for everyone from local punk-rap heroes Hector Bizerk to Brooklyn synth-poppers Au Revoir Simone; dream-pop duo Turtle; early 90s techno-heads Finitribe (25th anniversary of their classic track 101, also remixed by Andrew Weatherall); and a full-throttle 140bpm remix for psych / noise outfit Outblinker.

 ““ONE OF THE UK’S MOST INTRIGUING DEBUTS”